machinat/sociably/website/blog/sociable-app-next-gen-app-on-social-media.md

 - Shipping features in an extended web app

 So it's not only a chatbot, a web app or an automated social account.
-It combines them all in one app that provide even better user experiences.
+It combines them all in one app that provides even better user experiences.

-Below, I'll show you how it work with [a sociable Wordle game](https://twitter.com/WordleMachina).
+Below, I'll show you how it works with [a sociable Wordle game](https://twitter.com/WordleMachina).

 ### Enter from Social Media

-The original Wordle has a problem: lacking of an entry point.
+The original Wordle has a problem: lack of an entry point.
 A sociable app can manage its own social media accounts, which work as the entry of the app.

 <video height={400} autoplay="autoplay" loop inline muted>